MariusGiebenhain/corona_db/README.md

 To access the online data base
 1. clone repo
-2. move to local copy and execute queryDB.py:
+2. navigate to local copy and execute queryDB.py from the command line:
 ```
     python queryDB.py [target_file] --guest
 ```
 - `target_file` specifies the local file to store query
+- With the `--guest` flag, script automatically queries the online-database server
 - Enter specification on regional resolution, the period of time you need information on, sex and age of cases as well as whether you need total case numbers or increases per day (possible options for each specification are shown in parenthesis):
 ```